nikitin-p/pyselectal/README.md

 Pyselectal is conceptually inspired by the alignment filtering strategy described in [Oguchi *et al.*, 2024](https://www.science.org/doi/10.1126/science.add8394), where transcription start sites (TSSs) were inferred from the precise 5′-end positions of 5′ single-cell RNA-seq reads.
 Specifically, Oguchi and colleagues distinguished transcription initiation from other events by the presence of the characteristic 5′ soft-clipped cap-dependent unencoded base `G` added by the reverse transcriptase during template switching.

 Building on this approach, our tool enables general alignment filtering based on 5′-end soft-clipping patterns, mapped 5′ ends and optional sequence constraints.
-While agnostic of a sequencing method, it is particularly useful for CAGE, nanoCAGE, CAGEscan and other 5′-end-focused RNA sequencing experiments, including bulk and single-cell protocols, where precise control over the structure of the 5′-end alignment is critical for downstream analyses.
+While sequencing method-agnostic, it is particularly useful for CAGE, nanoCAGE, CAGEscan and other 5′-end-focused RNA sequencing experiments, including bulk and single-cell protocols, where precise control over the structure of the 5′-end alignment is critical for downstream analyses.

 ## Requirements